-1. Whenever the ORCF Directorleadership imposes a temporary sanction of suspension against a Section 232 Lender, the Lender may request in writing within 10 business days of receiving the sanction letter, an appeal conference before the Appeals Official.

-2. The appeal conference before the Appeals Official regarding the ORCF Director's ORCF's action will be held within 30 business days of HUD receiving the Section 232 Lender's appeal request.
+- 1. Whenever the ORCF Director imposes a sanction of suspension against a Section 232 Lender, the Lender may request in writing within 10 business days of receiving the sanction letter, an appeal conference before the Appeals Official. - 2.
+The appeal conference before the Appeals Official regarding the ORCF Director's action will be held within 30 business days of HUD receiving the Section 232 Lender's appeal request.
 A Section 232 Lender may voluntarily request and the Appeals Official may agree to have an appeal conference held more than 10 business days but not more than 30 business days after the date of the lender's request for an appeal.